kylelamell/tcp/tcp-authentication/README.md

 The server will hopefully recieve an authenticaed message, then we will send back some information that the client expects to recieve (for testing purposes).

+# Dependencies
+This project utilizes Node.js runtime enviornemnt with the following javascript libraries:
+  - net